nihil-momenti/gp/README.markdown

     workers.
 NOTE: this doesn't try and find only the workers that are working on this, it will attempt to kill any Resque workers on the host.

+## Results

+The generation of the results used in the report can be found in [this gist](https://gist.github.com/985347).

 [COSC401]: http://www.canterbury.ac.nz/courseinfo/GetCourseDetails.aspx?course=COSC401&occurrence=11S1(C)&year=2011
            "The COSC401 information page"